Raghab123/Software-Fellowship-2025/Git&Github/Git&Github.md

 15. Create a github repo in github.com
 16. Paste this for xample provided in the website : git remote add origin https://github.com/Raghab123/Software-Fellowship-2025.git

+and this too:
+    git push -u origin main